May's Bounty: History

 The ground was bought for the sum of £450 by the Basingstoke and North Hants Cricket Club in 1950.
-First-class cricket didn't return to the ground immediately after the war, with Hampshire next playing there in 1951 against Oxford University.
-It wasn't until 1966 that the ground started to become an annual feature on Hampshire's fixture list.
+First-class cricket did not return to the ground immediately after the war, with Hampshire next playing there in 1951 against Oxford University.
+It was not until 1966 that the ground started to become an annual feature on Hampshire's fixture list.
 The following season the ground held its first List A match when Hampshire played Lincolnshire in the 1967 Gillette Cup.
 The 1970s saw records made at the ground which still stand, including the best innings figures in first-class matches, made by Glamorgan's Malcolm Nash, whose spell of swing bowling in 1975 returned figures of 9/56.
 Other records made in that decade saw both the highest and lowest List A team totals, 251 and 43 respectively.
 The highest score in List A cricket at the ground was made in 1974 by Barry Richards against Glamorgan.
 Over the coming three decades the ground held one first-class and one List A match each season, an arrangement which lasted until the 2000 season, after which Hampshire centralised all their matches to their new Rose Bowl home.
 During this sustained period of use by Hampshire, the county played 35 first-class matches and 30 List A matches there.

 A view of the ground looking north toward the Town End.

 Hampshire's Robin Smith holds the record for the most first-class runs at May's Bounty, having scored 977 runs at an average of 69.78, with six centuries.
 This despite Smith missing many matches due to Hampshire's Basingstoke fixture clashing with Smith's England Test duties at Lord's.
 Glamorgan's Alan Jones holds the highest individual first-class score at the ground, making an unbeaten 204 in 1980; this is the only double century to be made at the ground.
 Mark Nicholas and Gordon Greenidge also had favourable records at the ground.
 Cardigan Connor took the most wickets at the ground, with 40 wickets at a bowling average of 27.77, with the pitches typically favouring seam bowling and often producing low scoring encounters, despite the small size of the boundaries.

 In February 2004, a fire seriously damaged the interior of the pavilion.
 In January 2007, Hampshire announced their intention to return to May's Bounty in 2008.
 In 2008 they played a single first-class match against Durham, which was a repeat of the ground's final first-class fixture in 2000, with Hampshire defeating that season's eventual county champions by 2 wickets.
 Hampshire played a further two first-class matches there, in the 2009 County Championship against Yorkshire, and in the 2010 County Championship against Durham.
-However, the ground wasn't included on Hampshire's fixture list for 2011.
+However, the ground was not included on Hampshire's fixture list for 2011.